meraki-analytics/orianna/README.md

 Orianna is back, rebuilt from the ground up with some new features, Java 7 compatibility, and a whole lot more in store.
 In addition to the standard RiotAPI we've added a BaseRiotAPI which can interact with the Riot API exactly according to specification.
 We've also changed the core architecture to be more resilient to future API changes and ease maintenance.
-Expect cool new features like automatic generation of local databases (through the same old interface) coming down the pipe soon!

 ## Features (RiotAPI)